 A functional analysis of behavior is particularly useful with young children who are nonverbal or unable to self-report on their behaviors.
 It is also useful with adults who are unable to find insight into the cause of their behaviors.

 Since it does not rely on self-reports, but on direct observation, the client and clinician can objectively analyze the behavior and develop a quick intervention plan.

 Generally, the most common causes of problem behaviors are:

 - Access to items or activities

 Applications of FA

-A functional analysis of behavior is most often used as a part of Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT).
+A functional analysis of behavior is most often used as a part of Behavior Therapy, be that Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT).

 CBT and DBT are skill-based modalities and may provide a client with fast relief from maladaptive behaviors without extensive psychoanalysis, which is why a functional analysis of behavior is often used when working with nonverbal or autistic children, since the primary method of analysis is observation instead of subjective self-reporting (Kohlenberg, Kanter, Bolling, Parker, & Tsai, 2002).

 When a client notices that they are “in a rut” or have developed a bad habit or maladaptive way of coping with certain situations, functional analysis can determine the reasons why that behavior exists and help to quickly create a plan to alter the behavior into something more desirable.

 Clients who come into your office complaining about the same bad habits they have every week, but feel powerless to stop repeating the same mistakes, would benefit from a functional analysis of behavior.